Take your breath away —

-There are two crane species in North America.
 The sandhill crane is the most abundant of the world’s 15 species of crane.
-The whooping crane is one of the largest cranes and the most endangered in the world with a wild population of less than 300 individuals.
+The whooping crane is one of the largest cranes and the most endangered in the world with a wild population of around 500 individuals.

-During March and April the river between North Platte and Grand Island attracts as many as 1 million Sandhill Cranes, plus numerous geese, ducks, eagles and shorebirds, and the occasional Whooping Crane.
+The river between North Platte and Grand Island attracts as many as one million sandhill cranes, geese, ducks, eagles, shorebirds, and the occasional whooping crane.